somewun/adt-devops/README.md

 To Do list:

 unit testing scripts - [First Draft written]
-automate the CI/CD in github - *currently deploys but needs to include Testing and Linting*
-automate the deployment to Render
+automate the CI/CD in github - [First Draft written] automate the deployment to Render - DONE
 Developer stories - [First draft written but need refining]

 **Things to do:**